wzzheng/OccSora/README.md

 ![demo](./assets/demo2.gif)

 ## Overview
 ![overview](./assets/fig1.png)

-- The pipeline of OccSora.
+The pipeline of OccSora.
 The 4D occupancy scene tokenizer achieves compression and restoration of real information.
 The compressed information and vehicle trajectories are simultaneously used as inputs for the diffusion-based world model, generating trajectory-controllable tokens that are decoded into 4D occupancy.

 ## Getting Started

 ### Installation
-1. Create conda environment with python version 3.8.0
+1. Create a conda environment with Python version 3.8.0

 2. Install all the packages in environment.yaml

-3. Anything about the installation of mmdetection3d, please refer to [mmdetection3d](https://mmdetection3d.readthedocs.io/en/latest/getting_started.html#installation)
+3. Please refer to [mmdetection3d](https://mmdetection3d.readthedocs.io/en/latest/getting_started.html#installation) about the installation of mmdetection3d

 ### Preparing
-1. Create soft link from data/nuscenes to your_nuscenes_path
+1. Create a soft link from data/nuscenes to your_nuscenes_path

 2. Prepare the gts semantic occupancy introduced in [Occ3d]

-3. Download (From: https://github.com/wzzheng/TPVFormer/tree/main ) generated train/val pickle files and put them in data/
+3. Download the generated [train/val pickle files]( https://github.com/wzzheng/TPVFormer/tree/main) and put them in data/

     [nuscenes_infos_train_temporal_v3_scene.pkl]